flower-platform/flower-platform.github.io.old/_posts/2014-05-15-flower-platform-4-v0.1.0-share-and-collaborate-on-freeplane-mind-maps-from-web-and-mobile.md

 <span class="label label-primary">Guide!</span> We have prepared a small guide that would help you make a quick tour of Flower Platform.
 More precisely:

-Don't hesitate to leave us a comment to tell us what you think about Flower Platform 4!
+Leave us a comment telling us what you think about Flower Platform 4!

 From the web browser: